davidtaing/portfolio/src/content/about.md

 We're solving the problems of our users.

 Software engineering is just a means to that end.
 And one that scales.

-### Since July 2021, I have:
-- 968 hours in VS Code and
-- 2963 commits on GitHub.
-- Landed a handful of Small Open Source Contributions (4 or 5, looking forward to getting more)

-### And I have also been:
-- Mentoring beginner programmers at Code.Sydney (a Volunteer Developer Organization)
-- Posting everyday on LinkedIn (might take a short break soon)
-- Frequently going to Meetups